-City councilmembers were asked recently to consider allowing appropriate commercial space for biotech and life science companies when they consider the proposed specific plans for future developments in Pasadena.
+City councilmembers were asked Tuesday to consider allowing appropriate commercial space for biotech and life science companies when they consider the proposed specific plans for future developments in Pasadena.

-During an Economic Development and Technology Committee meeting, city economic development manager Eric Duyshart highlighted the challenge being faced by science firms, specifically on finding space for future expansion.
+During the Economic Development and Technology Committee meeting on Tuesday, city economic development manager Eric Duyshart highlighted the challenge being faced by science firms, specifically on finding space for future expansion.

 He noted that with the cost of the real estate, there is shallow opportunity for laboratory growth in the city.

 Duyshart pointed out that while the industry is “slow moving,” it is integral to the city’s economy.